Denver, Colorado: Happy Cones Co Celebrates International Day of Happiness March 20th

 International Day of Happiness was created by the United Nations in 2013 as a way to recognize the importance of happiness in the lives of people around the world.
 Coincidentally, it falls on the first day of Spring, which is the unofficial start of Ice Cream Season!
 What better day to celebrate our mission of “everyone leaves happier”?

-Join us on Friday March 20th at our shop in Edgewater Public Market.
-We will be releasing two limited edition ice cream flavors and donating 100% of proceeds from these specialty scoops to the Mental Health Center of Denver – Emerson Street for Teens and Young Adults*
+Join us on Sunday March 20th at one of our shops, in the Edgewater Public Market or at the Golden Mill Food Hall.
+We will be releasing two limited edition ice cream flavors and donating 100% of sales from these specialty scoops to Mental Health Colorado*

 So, there it is.
 The truth behind Happy.